 The present findings suggest a variety of extensions.
-First, the front-end linear filter can be extended to incorporate spatial dependence to model neural responses to spatially (in addition to temporally) varying stimuli.
+First, the front-end linear filter can be extended to incorporate spatial dependence of model neural responses on spatially (in addition to temporally) varying stimuli.
 Higher stimulus dimensionality means that the model will require more data for fitting, but the problem remains tractable.
-In pilot studies, we have obtained reasonable fits of spatiotemporal stimulus filters using 10-15 minutes of data (compared to 50 sec in the current experiment).
-The spatial component of these stimulus filters does not differ remarkably from that of the spike-triggered average, suggesting that the important differences between the IF and LNP models are restricted to their temporal properties.
+In pilot studies, we have obtained reasonable fits of spatiotemporal stimulus filters using 10-15 min of data (compared with 50 s in the current experiment).
+The spatial components of these stimulus filters does not differ remarkably from that of the spike-triggered average, suggesting that the important differences between the IF and LNP models are restricted to their temporal properties.

-Second, several studies (Smirnakis et al., 1997; Chander and Chichilnisky, 2001; Kim and Rieke, 2001; Baccus and Meister, 2002) have revealed slow contrast adaptation in RGCs, and integrateand-fire models can likewise exhibit a form of spike rate adaptation to stimulus variance (Rudd and Brown, 1997).
-Although a full study of the adaptive properties of the IF model are beyond the scope of this paper, the model's ability to predict responses to multi-contrast flashes indicate that it can account for some forms of adaptation.
-The shape of the \vec{h} current also gives rise to one simple form of adaptation: the delayed negative lobe of \vec{h} (figure 2b) means that several rapidly occurring spikes will give rise to a significant buildup of negative current, which produces adaptation in the response to a DC step current.
+Second, several studies (Smirnakis et al., 1997; Chander and Chichilnisky, 2001; Kim and Rieke, 2001; Baccus and Meister, 2002) have revealed slow contrast adaptation in RGCs, and integrate-and-fire models can likewise exhibit a form of spike rate adaptation to stimulus variance (Rudd and Brown, 1997).
+Although a full study of the adaptive properties of the IF model is beyond the scope of this paper, the ability of the model to predict responses to multicontrast flashes indicates that it can account for some forms of adaptation.
+The shape of the \vec{h} current also gives rise to one simple form of adaptation: the delayed negative lobe of \vec{h} (Fig. 2b) means that several rapidly occurring spikes will give rise to a significant buildup of negative current, which produces adaptation in the response to a DC step current.

 Third, the IF model can be extended to describe neural responses in sensory areas beyond the retina.
-We have conducted preliminary analyses which suggest that the IF model provides a reasonably accurate description of the responses of V1 simple cells to flickering bars.
-Additionally, in cases where responses are driven by nonlinear stimulus transformations of a known form, the model can be augmented by fitting to a stimulus already transformed by a given nonlinearity.
-For example, fitting the model using a quadratic function of the stimulus as input to the linear filter \vec{k} allows the model to exhibit second-order stimulus dependence, such as that observed in V1 complex cells.
+We have conducted preliminary analyses that suggest that the IF model provides a reasonably accurate description of the responses of simple V1 cells to flickering bars.
+Additionally, in cases in which responses are driven by nonlinear stimulus transformations of a known form, the model can be augmented by fitting to the nonlinearly transformed stimulus.
+For example, fitting the model using a set of quadratic functions of the stimulus as input to the linear filter \vec{k} allows the model to exhibit second-order stimulus dependence, such as that observed in complex V1 cells.

-Fourth, the model can be extended to the modeling of multi-cell responses by introducing postspike currents between pairs of cells.
-These currents can be reliably fit to multi-cell data (again, by maximizing likelihood), and preliminary exploration indicates that the the model can reproduce observed correlations in firing between cells.
-(Pillow et al., 2005).
-Finally, the fitting method is based on gradient ascent of the likelihood function, and so can be applied to data collected with any sufficiently rich set of stimuli.
+Fourth, the model can be extended to the modeling of multicell responses by introducing postspike currents between pairs of cells.
+These currents can be reliably fit to multicell data (again, by maximizing likelihood), and preliminary exploration indicates that the model can reproduce observed correlations in firing between cells (Pillow et al., 2005).

+Finally, the fitting method is based on gradient ascent of the likelihood function and so can be applied to data collected with any sufficiently rich set of stimuli.
 Thus, unlike reverse correlation approaches to estimating LNP model parameters, IF model characterization does not require white noise stimuli.
-This raises the possibility of characterizing light responses using stimuli that drive cortical neurons more strongly than white noise, or that more closely approximate the environment in which the visual system normally operates (Reinagel, 2001).
+This raises the possibility of characterizing light responses using stimuli that drive cortical neurons more strongly than white noise or that more closely approximate the environment in which the visual system normally operates (Reinagel, 2001).